mohanchandrass/Collaborative-Project-Management-Tool-for-Students/README.md

 GitHub: https://github.com/mohanchandrass

-For issues or collaboration inquiries, open a repository issue.
+For issues or collaboration inquiries open a repository issue.